-The top 33 iconic buildings in Toronto by neighbourhood
+The 35 most iconic buildings in Toronto by neighbourhood

 The idea of opening a grocery store in Maple Leaf Gardens was cause for much controversy when it was first proposed, but the joint occupation of the building by Ryerson and Loblaws meant that the building would still be home to a hockey rink and the great cathedral-like ceiling would remain in place..

-The Eaton Centre is the old standby at Yonge and Dundas, but the new Ryerson Student Learning Centre has a much better relationship to the street, and for it will now wear the crown of most iconic building in the area, even if the title is a ad premature.
+The Eaton Centre is the old standby at Yonge and Dundas, but the Ryerson Student Learning Centre has a much better relationship to the street, so will now wear the crown of most iconic building in the area.

+Built in 1939, the historic Kodak 9 building is no longer in use for photography but it will be getting new life when the Eglinton Crosstown LRT line finally opens.

 Join the conversation Load comments